 Singapore is a well-developed country that makes habits like shopping online accessible and efficient to the average Singaporean.

-Singapore has the highest internet speeds in Southeast Asia.3 Singaporeans also have the highest basket size among ASEAN member states, spending on average US$ 91 each time.4
+Singapore has the highest internet speeds in Southeast Asia.3 Singaporeans also have the highest basket size among ASEAN member states, spending on average US$ 62 each time in 2020.4

-If you’re looking to start cross-border shipping to Singapore, you’ll generally need to follow these steps:
+If you’re looking to start shipping internationally to Singapore, you’ll generally need to follow these steps:

 Finding the right shipping partner